-Free to State with Paul Clement, Jonah Goldberg & Nadine Strossen
+Free to State with Paul Clement, Jonah Goldberg, Stephen Hayes & Nadine Strossen

 The following content is produced and paid for by a Washington Post Live event sponsor.
 The Washington Post newsroom is not involved in the production of this content.

-Jameel Jaffer directs the Knight First Amendment Institute at Columbia University, which defends the freedoms of speech and the press in the digital age through strategic litigation, research, and public education.
-Under Jaffer’s leadership, the Knight Institute has filed precedent-setting litigation, undertaken major interdisciplinary research initiatives, and become an influential voice in debates about the freedoms of speech and the press in the digital age.
-Jaffer previously served as deputy legal director at the ACLU, where he oversaw the organization’s work on free speech, privacy, technology, national security, and international human rights.
-Over the course of his fifteen years at the ACLU, he argued civil liberties cases in multiple appeals courts as well as the U.S. Supreme Court and testified many times before federal agencies and the U.S. Congress.
-Jaffer’s recent writing has appeared in the New York Times, the New Yorker, Foreign Affairs, and the Yale Law Journal Forum.
-He is an executive editor of Just Security, a national security blog, and his most recent book, The Drone Memos, was one of the Guardian’s “Best Books of 2016.”
-He is a graduate of Williams College, Cambridge University, and Harvard Law School.
-Early in his legal career, he served as a law clerk to Hon.
-Amalya L. Kearse of the U.S. Court of Appeals for the Second Circuit, and then to Rt.
-Hon.
-Beverley McLachlin, Chief Justice of Canada.
+Yanna Krupnikov integrates psychology and political science in order to identify points at which new information can have the most profound effect on the way people form political opinions, make political choices, and, ultimately, take political actions.
+Some of her research, which has been recently published in a book, argues that political independents really aren’t independent but are ashamed of both parties and so choose to claim independence rather than associate with Republicans or Democrats.

-Interviewed by John Sands
+Interviewed by Evette Alexander

-John Sands joined Knight Foundation in January 2019.
-He leads many of Knight’s research initiatives, including a $50 million investment in new scholarship on the internet’s impacts on democracy, as well as a multiyear Trust, Media & Democracy research partnership with Gallup.
+Evette Alexander joined Knight Foundation in January 2019.
+She oversees a portfolio of research and evaluation efforts that inform the foundation’s impact strategies and thought leadership.

+Previously, she served in various internal and external roles as a strategist and senior researcher working to cultivate insights that simplify complexity and enable critical decision-making.